alvinary/artale/README.md

 PySAT relies on external SAT solvers, and can be installed directly on Ubuntu, but I'm not sure about other distributions and operating systems.

-Use pip to install it, or check the PySat's homepage to look for additional installation instructions if something fails.
+Use pip to install it, or check the PySat homepage to look for additional installation instructions if something fails.

 ```
 pip install python-sat[pblib,aiger]